Oregon State University-Cascades Campus

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 22 teachers has stayed relatively flat over five years.
+The teacher population of 58 teachers has grown by 163% over five years.

 |Oregon State University-Cascades Campus||(OR) Community College Avg.|

 |Carnegie Classification||Not applicable, not in Carnegie universe (not accredited or nondegree-granting)||Associate's Colleges: Mixed Transfer/Vocational & Technical-High Nontraditional|

 |Institution Level||Four or more years||At least 2 but less than 4 years|

 The nearest community college to Oregon State University-Cascades Campus is Central Oregon Community College (0.0 miles away).

 - 4,818 students | 0.00 Mi2600 NW College Way

 - 8,861 students | 83.80 Mi4000 E 30th Ave

 - 5,533 students | 94.30 Mi6500 Pacific Blvd SW